 It can be irritating to work with an agent who does not promptly respond to voicemails, text messages, or emails.
 If that happens to you, it might be time to fire the agent and hire someone else.
 But first, you should tell your agent what you expect and ask whether it is possible for him or her to perform in that manner.

-Here are some of the signs telling you that it’s time to call it quits:
+Here are some of the signs that should tell you that it is time to call it quits:

 - When you talk about the situation, your voice rises a notch or two in volume.

-- Unflattering adjectives precede the person’s name every time you talk about them.
+- You make unflattering comments about the person every time you talk about them.